alyptik/cepl/README.md

 to run in C++ mode linking against Boost and compiling with g++, or:

-    cepl -cclang -lelf
+    cepl -cclang -lelf -oout.c

-to run in C mode linking against libelf and compiling with clang.
+to run in C mode linking against libelf and compiling with clang, saving your code to `out.c` on exit.

-#### cepl understands the following options:
+#### Command line options:

-	-c, --cc		Specify alternate compiler
+	-c, --compiler		Specify alternate compiler
-	-e, --eval		Evaluate the following argument as C code -h, --help		Show help/usage information
+	-e, --eval		Evaluate the following argument as C/C++ code -f, --file		Source file to import
+	-h, --help		Show help/usage information
-	-o, --output		Name of the file to output C source code to -p, --parse		Disable addition of dynamic library symbols to readline completion -t, --tracking		Toggle variable tracking
+	-o, --output		Name of the file to output C/C++ code to -p, --parse		Disable addition of dynamic library symbols to readline completion -t, --tracking		Toggle variable tracking
 	-v, --version		Show version information